-Enable mandatory TLS encryption for the server by setting the ID of the TLS credentials object previously created with the -object option.
+Enable mandatory TLS encryption for the server by setting the ID of the TLS credentials object previously created with the -object option; or provide the credentials needed for connecting as a client in list mode.

 --fork Fork off the server process and exit the parent once the server is running.